defx/product-catalog/README.md

 ## Notes

 - The application currently shows semantic HTML structure without CSS styling - focusing on proving technical architecture first
-- All Moneybox products and categories are loaded from Contentful (no hardcoded data)
+- All products and categories are loaded from Contentful (no hardcoded data)
 - The wireframe-compliant UI (carousel, accordions, responsive styling) is in progress for Phase 2.1
 - Tests are being added iteratively alongside new features